Most Popular Angular Component Libraries

 Nebular

 Nebular is a versatile Angular UI component library focused on application design and adaptability.
-It comprises over 40 UI components, four graphic styles, and a few modules dedicated to authentication and security purposes.
-You can easily leverage Nebular to design an aesthetically pleasing and responsive user interface without relying on any third-party dependencies.
+It includes over 40 UI components, four visual styles, and several modules for authentication and security.
+You can use Nebular to design an aesthetically pleasing, responsive user interface without relying on third-party dependencies.

 Nebular Features: